 If your life insurance policy predates the pandemic and remains in good stead, it’s doubtful your insurer would refuse to honor its commitment to your beneficiaries simply because you died of the disease.
 You can be reasonably sure your policy is set up to cover coronavirus death.

-To be clear, “very unlikely” is not “impossible,” so you should absolutely review your life insurance policy documents or contact your insurer directly if there’s any doubt in your mind.
+To be clear, “very unlikely” is not “impossible,” so be sure to review your life insurance policy documents or contact your insurer directly if there’s any doubt in your mind.
 But insurers generally don’t treat deaths attributable to pandemic diseases any differently from those that aren’t.

 When Could Dying From COVID-19 Jeopardize Your Death Benefit?

 Your permanent or term life insurance policy is not guaranteed to pay a death benefit, no matter what.
 Every policy features exclusions under which the insurer can legally refuse to compensate the beneficiaries upon the policyholder’s death.

 Some exclusions are more common than others.
 Those that could jeopardize your policy’s death benefit if you die from COVID-19 include: